peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBOREncodeOptions.md

  strings using definite-length encoding.
 These are recommended settings for the options that may be adopted by certain CBORObject methods in the next major version.
+### DefaultCtap2Canonical
+    public static final CBOREncodeOptions DefaultCtap2Canonical Not documented yet.
 ## Method Details

 ### getUseIndefLengthStrings
-    public final boolean getUseIndefLengthStrings() Gets a value indicating whether to always encode strings with a definite-length encoding.
+    public final boolean getUseIndefLengthStrings() Gets a value indicating whether to encode strings with an indefinite-length encoding under certain circumstances.

 **Returns:**

-* A value indicating whether to always encode strings with a definite-length encoding.
+* A value indicating whether to encode strings with an indefinite-length encoding under certain circumstances.
+The default is false.

 ### getAllowDuplicateKeys
     public final boolean getAllowDuplicateKeys()
-Gets a value indicating whether to disallow duplicate keys when reading CBOR objects from a data stream.
+Gets a value indicating whether to allow duplicate keys when reading CBOR objects from a data stream.
 Used only when decoding CBOR objects.

 **Returns:**

-* A value indicating whether to disallow duplicate keys when reading CBOR objects from a data stream.
+* A value indicating whether to allow duplicate keys when reading CBOR objects from a data stream.
+The default is false.

 ### getCtap2Canonical
     public final boolean getCtap2Canonical()
-Gets a value indicating whether CBOR objects are written out using the CTAP2 canonical CBOR encoding form.
+Gets a value indicating whether CBOR objects are written out using the CTAP2 canonical CBOR encoding form, which is useful for implementing Web Authentication.
 In this form, CBOR tags are not used, map keys are written out in a canonical order, and non-integer numbers and integers 2^63 or greater are written as 64-bit binary floating-point numbers.

 **Returns:**

-* <code>true</code> if CBOR objects are written out using the CTAP2 canonical CBOR encoding form; otherwise, <code>false</code>..
-In this form, CBOR tags are not used, map keys are written out in a canonical order, and non-integer numbers and integers 2^63 or greater are written as 64-bit binary floating-point numbers.
+* <code>true</code> if CBOR objects are written out using the CTAP2 canonical CBOR encoding form; otherwise, <code>false</code>.